Mists of Pandaria Beast Mastery Hunter PvE Guide

 Beast Mastery Hunter Talents

+Our picks are checked: and descriptions are below the image.
+Depending on the encounter you might want to switch some talents about, such as swapping Glaive Toss for Barrage.
 Keep a stack of Tome of the Clear Mind in your bags and switch talents/glyphs as necessary.
+It’s cheap and easy.

 - Posthaste gives us a speed boost when disengaging and breaks movement impairing stuff.
 Has it’s uses, but is a better PvP talent.

 - Narrow Escape is unlikely to benefit us in any great way.
-Nice for some PvP and for those occasions when a bunch of trash takes a liking to you.
+Nice for some PvP and very nice for those occasions when a bunch of trash takes a liking to you.

 - Crouching Tiger, Hidden Chimera reduces the cooldown on a couple of our survivability options.
 This is my recommended choice although the other two can be viable depending on the situation.

-- Wyvern Sting is decent CC, unlikely to majorly effect an encounter save on rare occasions.
+- Wyvern Sting is decent CC, fine for sleeping an incommin gadd, but unlikely to majorly effect an encounter save on rare occasions.

-- Intimidation – your pet briefly stuns the target.
-1 min CD.
+- Intimidation – your pet briefly stuns (and interrupts) the target.
+1 min cooldown.

 - Exhilaration is a self-heal for a decent amount of health.
-Not a bad choice.
+Not a bad choice, esp. since it’s a big pet heal.
+Decent pick if you only expect to be taking the occasional big damage, as opposed to more constant damage.

 - Spirit Bond is a minor, constant healing effect so long as your pet is active, which should be always.
-The healing is small enough that I can’t see a reason to take this over Aspect of the Iron Hawk.
+Do you want a constant heal or damage reduction?
+If you pet dies a lot then Iron Hawk might be a better choice.

 - Thrill of the Hunt has a chance to give you focus free Arcane Shots or reduced cost Multi-Shot, but the ultimate contribution of this talent is inferior to Dire Beast.